BeepLoveKarki/node-rfid/README.md

 This module requires your raspberry pi(RPi) <b>SPI interface</b> to be enabled for being used.
 For that:<br/>

-a) Go the terminal and type
+a) Go the terminal and type:

   ```
    sudo raspi-config